|

 Final numbers declared: LDP 294, DPJ 57, Ishin 54, Komei 31, Minna 18, mirai 9, JCP 8, Shamin 2, Taichi 1, Kokumin 1, Non-aligned 5; a big recovery in seats for the LDP.
 Already there is discussion about the next election, an upper house election due in July 2013.

-No, I don't know what it means either but it managed to capture
+A sign I came across in Kyoto.
+No, I don't know what it means either but it managed to capture a certain 'something' about the zeitgeist. |

 In a newspaper poll taken 17-18 Dec, 57% thought the change was good; 51% have some expectation of Abe, though 42% don't.
 The same poll suggests it wasn't so much a win for the LDP (only 7% support their policies) but 81% were disappointed in the DPJ's policies.